• Share this on:

 Entering the European market for canned beans

-1. What requirements must canned beans meet to be allowed into the European market?
+1. What requirements and certifications must canned beans meet to be allowed on the European market?

 What are the mandatory requirements?